GRCDEV/ArduSim/help/development.md

 ![architectureVirtual](architectureVirtual.png)

-The proposed simulation platform relies on a multiagent simulation architecture that implements a high-level control logic above SITL itself.
+ArduSim relies on a multiagent simulation architecture that implements a high-level control logic above SITL itself.

 ArduSim includes the simulation of packet broadcasting between UAVs (*Simulated broadcast*), and the detection of possible collisions (*UAV Collision detector*).

 Each virtual multicopter is composed of an agent in charge of controlling the UAV behaviour, and the different threads required for the protocol being tested.
 The communication between UAVs requires a minimum of two threads, one for sending data packets (*Talker*), and another one for their reception (*Listener*).
 Both communication threads are automatically blocked when the experiment finishes, it is, when the multicopters land.
-In any case, we recommend to keep the thread *Listener* listening for data packets continuously, as up-to-date packets could discarded because the reception buffer fills up, and older packets are used.
+In any case, we recommend to keep the thread *Listener* listening for data packets continuously, as up-to-date packets could be discarded because the reception buffer fills up, and older packets would be used.

 An ArduSim agent includes a SITL instance, and a thread (*Controller*) in charge of sending commands to the multicopter, and of receiving the information that it generates.

-The protocol under development can run more threads to control the behavior of the multicopter, like *Protocol logic*, but it is highly recommended to control the multicopter from the thread *Listener* if the multicopter behavior depends on the information received from other multicopters, to avoid any lag between the moment it receives information and the moment when the control action is applied.
+The protocol under development can run more threads to control the behavior of the multicopter, like *Protocol logic*, but it is highly recommended to control the multicopter from the thread *Listener* if the multicopter behavior depends on the information received from other multicopters, just to avoid any lag between the moment it receives information and the moment when the control action is applied.

 ### 1.2 UAV agent (multicopter)